 Travelling between islands

-It goes without saying that you should visit each of the Gili islands for a varying island life experience.
-You can catch the fast boats that travel between the islands and onwards to Lombok and Bali multiple times per day or hire a private boat transfer.
+It goes without saying that you should visit each of the Gili islands for a varying island-life experience.
+You can catch the fast boats that travel between the islands and onward to Lombok and Bali multiple times per day or hire a private boat transfer.
 If you’re visiting for 4 nights or so, why not pick two different islands to spend your time?

 Top things to do on the Gili Islands